Fusion VC: History

 Guy Katsovich and Yair Vardi established Fusion VC, initially known as Fusion LA, in 2017, as an accelerator program that works with Israeli startups to establish a presence in the United States.
 The founders connected during their military service as officers in Unit 8200, Israel’s equivalent of the American National Security Agency (NSA).
 Initially, the accelerator invested US$20,000 in over 30 early-stage startups that participated in the program between 2017 and 2019.
 In early 2020, Fusion VC partnered with GoAhead Ventures, a venture capital firm from California, and increased their investment fund to US$110,000 per early-stage startup.
 As of mid-2024, Fusion VC is associated with more than 110+ early-stage startups across various industrial domains.
 Fusion’s total assets amount to $30 million.
 In 2023, Fusion completed a $20 million pre-seed fundraise in June 2023 and engaged in 22 new pre-seed investments and 7 follow-up investments in portfolio companies.
 The team made over 40 new investments in 2022-2023.
 Fusion VC was the most active fund in the Israeli market in 2023 and aims to make 60-80 new investments by 2026.
 The fund is backed by industry leaders, including Insight Partners and 70 other entrepreneurs and venture capitalists from Israel and the U.S.

 In 2024, Fusion launched an industry report to increase access to information about the Israeli pre-seed market, including data on approximately 300 deals reported by 31 venture capital funds and 54 angel investors, along with internal Fusion data covering 900 potential deals from the past year.

 Fusion VC screens and selects a portfolio of companies seeking to work with American partners and clients for its mentorship-driven program.
 The accelerator facilitates communication and networking between venture capitalists in the United States and the Israeli founders.

-In June 2023, Fusion VC announced the closing of a $20 million pre-seed fund backed by Insight Partners and other investors; at that time the accelerator reported investing $150,000 per selected startup and having supported 100+ companies across 12 cohorts.
-In April 2024, Fusion and Arkin Digital Health launched a dedicated digital-health program offering early-stage investments of up to $500,000 via SAFE agreements alongside sector-specific mentoring and a U.S. investor roadshow.